Last updated: 07/27/2021

 New Country-Specific Information

-- Gatherings and festivities (including cultural, family, and sports gatherings) are banned.
+- Gatherings and festivities (including cultural, family, and sports gatherings) of over 30 people are banned.
+Mosques are also closed.

 - Are PCR and/or antigen tests available for U.S. citizens in Tunisia?
 Yes.